valenjet/upskill-in-testing-with-python/code/ch02/README.md

 |    221.1°F   |  105.06°C   | 🟩 |
 |   50.009°F   |   10.01°C   | 🟩 |

-2. Here is the 1 "invalid input" that returns the expected error:
+2. There is 1 "invalid input" that returns the expected error:

 | Fahrenheit   | Scenario                  | Expectation      |    |
 |-------------:|--------------------------:|-----------------:|---:|
 |  -459.68°F   | Less than absolute zero   | AssertionError   | 🟩 |

-### I7-S1: Think (🤔)
+### I7 - Step 1: Think (🤔)

-To get very thorough with the testing, let's review the boundary-value analysis.
+To be very thorough with the testing, let's review the boundary-value analysis generated above.

 * Invalid Values
   - Extremely low value like -459.68°F is an invalid input, given that it's below absolute zero.